getsentry/sentry-docs/src/collections/_documentation/integrations/azure-devops.md

 ---
-title: Azure Devops
+title: Azure DevOps
 sidebar_order: 2
 ---
-Sentry’s new Azure Devops integration, formerly known as Visual Studio Team Services (VSTS), has the following features: commit tracking, issue management, issue sync, and sign in with Azure Devops.
-You can now use the data from your commits to VSTS to help you find and fix bugs faster.
+Sentry’s new Azure DevOps integration, formerly known as Visual Studio Team Services (VSTS), has the following features: commit tracking, issue management, issue sync, and sign in with Azure Devops.
+You can now use the data from your commits to Azure DevOps to help you find and fix bugs faster.

-## Configure Azure Devops
+## Configure Azure DevOps

 1. In Sentry, navigate to Organization Settings > Integrations. *Note: only users with Owner and Manager permissions will have access to this page.*
-2. If you have the legacy VSTS integration installed, you’ll see a button next to Azure Devops that says ‘Upgrade’.
+2. If you have the legacy VSTS integration installed, you’ll see a button next to Azure DevOps that says ‘Upgrade’.
 If you do not have the legacy VSTS integration installed, you’ll see a button that says ‘Install.’
 Click this button.
 3. In the resulting modal, click ‘Add Installation’.
-4. An Azure Devops install window should pop up.
-Select the Azure Devops account you'd like to link with Sentry, and press 'Submit.'
+4. An Azure DevOps install window should pop up.
+Select the Azure DevOps account you'd like to link with Sentry, and press 'Submit.'

-Azure Devops should now be enabled for all projects under your Sentry organization, but you'll need to configure the features below.
+Azure DevOps should now be enabled for all projects under your Sentry organization, but you'll need to configure the features below.

 ## Commit Tracking